xrdocs/application-hosting/_blogs/2016-06-28-xr-app-hosting-architecture-quick-look.md

 *  The FIB is programmed by the XR control plane exclusively.
-The global-vrf network namespace only sees a couple of routes:
+The global-vrf network namespace only sees a couple of routes by default:
     *  A default route pointing to XR FIB.
 This way any packet with an unknown destination is handed-over by a linux application to XR for routing.
 This is achieved through a special interface called `fwdintf` as shown in the figure above.